rkulla/vimogen/README.md

 can still use vimogen to update or uninstall your existing plugins as long as they were installed as Pathogen bundles.
 Vimogen will look in your bundle directory and generate a $HOME/.vimogen_repos for you the first time you run it.

+Q: Can Vimogen install Vim color schemes, like Molokai?

+A: Absolutely.
+Anything that works with Pathogen (which is almost everything) will work with Vimogen.

 Q: What does zero-configuration mean?